-- 1.8 To take responsibility for risk management, within their service having regard to advice from the Chief Finance Officer and other specialist officers (e.g. crime prevention, fire prevention, health and safety). - 1.9 To ensure that there are regular reviews of risk within their service areas. - 1.10 To nominate a senior member of staff to represent the service at the Corporate Risk Management Group. - 1.11 To provide guidance to staff on the application of the principles of risk management in their service.
+- 1.8 To take responsibility for risk management, within their service having regard to advice from the Chief Finance Officer and other specialist officers cross functionally. - 1.9 To ensure that there are regular reviews of risk within their service areas. - 1.10 Chief Officers to attend the Corporate Risk Management Group and to nominate a senior member of staff to represent the service at the Corporate Risk Management Group through unavoidable absence by the Chief Officer. - 1.11 To nominate a senior member of staff to represent the service at the Operational Risk Group. - 1.12 To provide guidance to staff on the application of the principles of risk management in their service.